sensor-dream/APIVOF/guidelines/list-info/j-packs-in-system-fedora-34.md

 <summary>json-c</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : JSON implementation in C
+Short desc    : JSON implementation in C
 URL          : https://github.com/json-c/json-c
-Лицензия     : MIT
+License      : MIT
-Описание     : JSON-C implements a reference counting object model that allows you
+Descript     : JSON-C implements a reference counting object model that allows you
              : to easily construct JSON objects in C, output them as JSON formatted
              : strings and parse JSON formatted strings back into the C representation
              : of JSON objects.
 It aims to conform to RFC 7159.